joecdimas/hackerrank-solutions/README.md

 </p>

-<a src="https://www.hackerrank.com/domains/tutorials/30-days-of-code"> 30 Days of Code </a>
+<a href="https://www.hackerrank.com/domains/tutorials/30-days-of-code"> 30 Days of Code</a>